-This chicken curry is seriously one of the best recipes for a weeknight dinner.
+This chicken curry with rice is seriously one of the best recipes for a weeknight dinner.
 It is a simplified version of a typical Southeast Asian curry, and is really cheap and easy.
 It requires hardly any time to prep and most of the cooking is done passively so you can do other things while you wait.
 The total price for this dish is $9.90 (AUD) which is just under our $10 budget and should easily feed a family of 4.

 Today’s chicken curry recipe is based off my mum’s Vietnamese version that she has been making since I was kid.
 Mum’s curry always had sweet potato, white potato and carrots as the vegetables and a paste made from scratch.
 I never knew how expensive it was to make her curry until the other day.
 There are few pricey ingredients that go into making the paste such as lemongrass which are selling for $3 a stalk!

 So, for the past week I have been trying to sub in cheaper ingredients to replicate the taste but to no avail.
 I have made so many curries that I am literally curried out!
-I have come to the conclusion that nothing beats the flavour and price tag of store bought curry paste.
+I’ve come to the conclusion that nothing beats the flavour and price tag of store bought curry paste.
 I hate to admit it but I don’t see how it can be done from scratch for under $10.
 So this curry recipe is a little bit of a cheat but it tastes good and most importantly it’s within our budget!

 This table shows how much this recipe will cost if you had to go out and buy everything on the ingredients list (“Shop Price”), as well as the value of ingredients actually used in the recipe (“Recipe Cost”).

 With the “Shop Price”, we’re assuming you’re buying the smallest possible quantity to make this recipe.
 Obviously if you’re buying things in larger quantities the price will be higher, but you’re also more likely to be paying less per unit.
 We haven’t bothered with things like salt and pepper as the cost would be negligible.